zhbhun/learning-ai/application/image/generate/README.md

 - https://styleof.com/s/remix-yourself - Remix visually with images for composition, style & identity.
 - https://twogether.ai/ - Create photos of yourself with anyone
+- https://www.brickcenter.net - Transform your ideas into detailed Lego designs for FREE!